-In April 2018, the AUC initiated a Review and Variance proceeding to address the treatment of AESO contributions in rebasing.
+In April 2018, the AUC initiated a Review and Variance proceeding to address the treatment of Alberta Electric System Operator ("AESO") contributions in rebasing.
 In November 2018, the AUC issued Decision 23505-D01-2018, which approved the use of a hybrid deferral account approach to incremental capital funding for AESO contributions during the second PBR term.
-This approach provides for recovery of capital costs associated with AESO contribution projects that received permit and license prior to January 1, 2018 through deferral account treatment.
+This approach provides recovery of capital costs associated with AESO contribution projects that received permit and license prior to January 1, 2018 through deferral account treatment.
 For contribution projects that receive permit and license during the 2018 to 2022 PBR term, capital cost recovery will be provided through the K-Bar mechanism.

 In January 2019, the Corporation submitted a compliance filing pursuant to Decision 23505-D01-2018 for its final 2016 and 2017 AESO contribution capital tracker amounts.
-Final approval of these amounts, which are included in the calculation of the notional 2017 revenue requirement and the 2018 and 2019 K-Bar amounts, will impact the Corporation's going-in rates for the 2018 to 2022 PBR term.
-A decision is expected in the fourth quarter of 2019.